 Economy 10 tariffs also require you to be much more structured with your energy use.
 This is because the standard rates that apply during on peak hours are often higher than the rates you would pay on other plans.

 You will also have to develop a routine with your energy usage that you must stick to in order to enjoy lower costs, which may be difficult in the colder winter months.

 Economy 10 meters are more complex than standard ones because they have more than one reading that you must take.
-Depending on your energy provider, your meter should display either two or three readings which are for day/normal usage, night/low usage and day/off peak usage.
+Depending on your energy supplier, your meter should display either two or three readings which are for day/normal usage, night/low usage and day/off peak usage.

 Your Economy 10 meter should either have a button that allows you to scroll through the different readings, or it will automatically cycle through them for you.
-You will have to take all two/three readings and pass on the details to your supplier, who will determine the collective costs and bill you accordingly.
+You will have to take all two/three readings and pass on the details to your electricity or gas supplier, who will determine the collective costs and bill you accordingly.